 To donate by mail, you may use the Village Hall P.O.
 Box 350; Ridge Farm, IL 61870.

 Ward Park/Blakeney Building (P.O.
 350; Ridge Farm, IL 61870)

 Ridge Farm Veteran's Memorial(P.O.
 Box 350; Ridge Farm, IL 61870)

 Crown Hill Cemetery (P.O.
 350; Ridge Farm, IL 61870)

-While the village does not maintain these additional community resources, we have provided a link to donate directly on their web page.
+While the village does not maintain these additional community resources, we have provided a mailing address to donate to them directly.

 (Please note, each entity has its own designation and donations should be made from the appropriate location.)

 Ridge Farm Fire Department (P.O.
 Box 435; Ridge Farm, IL 61870)